songqiaohu/THU-Concept-Drift-Datasets-v1.0/README.md

 ## About us
 - We are from the research group of Prof.Xiao He, Department of Automation, Tsinghua University.
-- This work was supported by the National Natural Science Foundation of China under grant 61733009.
 - Welcome to discuss and put forward valuable suggestions.
 Email: liuzy21@mails.tsinghua.edu.cn, 1120193091@bit.edu.cn.

 [1]Lu J, Liu A, Dong F, et al. Learning under concept drift: A review[J].
 IEEE Transactions on Knowledge and Data Engineering, 2018, 31(12): 2346-2363.